 Drafting of a family settlement agreement and other required forms to complete the administration of the estate.

 Warning: The above discussion is a general overview and does not cover all of the complexities and steps in the estate and probate process.
 It is essential to have a trained estates attorney assist in this detailed and technical area of the law.
 Do not hesitate to contact us with any questions or if you need our assistance.

-Tax Court representation or administrative negotiations with the IRS, the Pennsylvania Department of Revenue and the City of Philadelphia Department of Revenue as well as other taxing authorities.
-He assists clients concerning all aspects of federal, state and Philadelphia taxes.
+Mr. Fromm assists and represents clients concerning all aspects of federal, state and Philadelphia taxes.
+He also provides representation in administrative negotiations with the IRS, the Pennsylvania Department of Revenue and the City of Philadelphia Department of Revenue as well as other taxing authorities.

 The IRS often looks at shareholders, officers, key employees, and bookkeepers as responsible persons who can be held personally liable for corporate payroll taxes.
 For an article looking at what the IRS looks for in these cases see Personal Liability For Corporate Employment Taxes.